makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

-    Test time: Friday, the entire day and the entire of lab week if you need it.
+* Challenge time: rest of the day and weekend, and the entire of lab week if you need it, until Monday 9am
-    Feel free to use Google, your notes, and your books.
+* Feel free to use google, your notes, books, etc. but work on your own
+* If you refer to the solution of another coach or student, please put a link to that in your README
+* If you have a partial solution, **still check in a partial solution**
+* You must submit a pull request to this repo with your code by 9am Monday week

 Task:
 -----